-On-Premise vs Cloud – Which One Will You Choose for Your Organization?
+On-Premise vs Cloud: Which One Should You Choose for Your Organization?

 Imagine that you are ready to expand your IT infrastructure territory.
 Do you keep your server on-premises, collocate with a third-party data center or do a complete shift to the cloud?
-Choosing one option over the other certainly requires weighing in your options against your company infrastructure, the number of IT staff, the cost you are willing to put in and the industry standards that you need to follow.
+Choosing one option over the other certainly requires weighing in your options against your company infrastructure, the number of IT staff, the cost you are willing to put in, and the industry standards that you need to follow.
+Read on to find out which to choose between On-Premise vs Cloud deployments for your business.

 Cloud storage has been constantly lauded for the multiple benefits that it offers.
 Some of them are mentioned below: